 When it comes to data, it pays to be leader of the pack

 For most organisations, data is an excellent opportunity to improve business.
 It is something that all companies have in one way or another; from the person starting up a business on their kitchen table to a multinational organisation.
 Learning how data is collected, stored, and more importantly, how it’s used can be essential to creating excellent experiences for your customers and getting one over the competition.

 But there is an issue.
 According to research conducted by Oracle, only 37% of marketing decision-makers state customer data is completely manageable.
 It is all too easy for marketing teams and others to be swamped by the enormous amount of data that needs to be processed.
 The 37% chunk that are managing their data can be referred to as ‘data leaders’ and becoming one should be top of mind for any business.

 Spotting a data leader

 Technology not only helps in generating insights but is also crucial in order to ensure your data is securely managed.
-Taking accountability for security allows your marketing department to operate freely and with confidence, and goes some way to protecting reputations; there’s nothing like a security or compliance breach to discourage customers and clients from transacting and sharing details, with Oracle’s research revealing that over 90% of data leaders state data management impacts their reputation.
+Taking accountability for security allows your marketing department to operate freely and with confidence and goes some way to protecting reputations; there’s nothing like a security or compliance breach to discourage customers and clients from transacting and sharing details, with Oracle’s research revealing that over 90% of data leaders state data management impacts their reputation.
 A secure data management strategy boosts customer loyalty and cements brand value.

 Of course, technology alone is never enough.
 The employees of a data leader will be educated as to their data responsibility, allowing them to be diligent in their work.
-As well as being equipped with the right technology, they will be taught how to properly use it.
+As well as being equipped with the right technology, they will be taught how to effectively use it.
 Lastly, when handling data the right ethics must be in place to ensure compliance with overarching regulations.

 The steps towards a data leader